Sayani07/thesis-SG/README.md

 # PhD thesis

-This repo contains source files for my PhD thesis titled, "Tidy tools for supporting fluent workflow in temporal data analysis", at Monash University.
+This repo contains source files for my PhD thesis titled, "Visualization and analysis of probability distributions of large temporal data", at Monash University.

 ## Clone with `git-lfs`